kailash-manasarovar/statement/docs/timeline/2021/october.md

 - I'm then bullied by the wider team, ostensibly for my response to the tantruming Frenchman.
 - I'm then ignored completely by all the teams I'm working for - I take a side role contract with another firm for about four months so that I don't go mad with boredom.
 - There is also the fact that [I whistle-blew about Qredo](march.md#qredo) who were working very closely with one of the ConsenSys teams I worked with; what else could I do?
-- I don't really understand how people can know so much evil is going on and just ignore it.
+- I don't understand how people can know so much evil is going on and just ignore it.
 For me, not doing anything about it actually causes me visceral pain!
  - The men that are bullying me stop giving me work, and whenever they do give me some they take the opportunity to have another go, tantrum-styley.
 - My *bad* name spreads out; probably that I'm a *difficult transphobe, a Karen* or something similar.
 - My manager is pretty decent and is obviously on my side, but only as much as he can be.